pascalito007/samples/README.md

 * Export `JAVA_HOME` environment variable

 ## Create local repository
+Make sure to be in project directory before typing these commands
 * `mvn -Dmaven.repo.local=./repository clean package`
 * `tar cf repository.tar.gz ./repository`

 ## Build the image
-`docker build -t sample .`
+`docker build -t pasciano007/sample:1.0 .`

 ## Run a container
-`docker run -it -p 8080:8080 sample:latest`
+`docker run -it -p 8080:8080 pasciano007/sample:1.0`

+## Publish the image to dockerhub or any other image registry

 The application can be accessed at [localhost:8080](http://localhost:8080)